 The biannual Yellow-footed Rock-wallaby survey was carried out at Buckaringa Wildlife Sanctuary, where AWC protects one of the largest populations of this species.Read more...

 Feral herbivore control at Buckaringa

 Goats and rabbits occur at moderate to high densities in the region.

 AWC has an ongoing goat control program using a combination of trapping/mustering and shooting.
 Shooting is carried out from the ground and in aerial operations (in conjunction with the local NRM Board).
 The population of goats on Buckaringa is now very low, although invasion from neighbouring properties is an ongoing issue.

 Rabbit control includes shooting by staff members and accredited, licenced volunteers.
-Previously, a large number of warrens have been ripped and destroyed.
-Blasting of warrens is also undertaken.
+Previously, more than 120 warrens have been ripped and destroyed.
+Blasting of an additional 50 hard to reach warrens has also been undertaken.
 Rabbits are baited as required.